sosog/resume/README.md

 August 2018 - June 2019

 - Worked on external medium projects as a front-end and back-end developer.
-Creating and updating custom wordpress plugins and themes.
+Creating and updating custom WordPress plugins and themes.
 - Responsible for project documentation and composable code.
 Packages, frameworks, and libraries version updates.
 - Technologies I have used: HTML, CSS, SCSS, JS, ES6, Vue.js, SPA, WordPress (Sage9, Bedrock), Laravel, Composer, NPM, Webpack, Git